-Real-Time Clock (RTC) function
+Real-Time Clock (RTC) battery

-The Real-Time Clock (RTC) function is supported.
-The battery pack provides power for the internal real-time clock and calendar function and also maintains the system configuration while the computer is turned off.
-If the RTC lasting time completely runs out, the system will lose this information and the real-time clock and calendar will stop working.
+The Real-Time Clock (RTC) battery provides power for the internal realtime clock and calendar function and also maintains the system configuration while the computer is turned off.
+If the RTC battery becomes completely discharged, the system will lose this information and the realtime clock and calendar will stop working.

-You can change the Real-Time Clock settings in the BIOS setup utility.
-Refer to Troubleshooting for further information.
+You can change the Real-Time Clock settings in the TOSHIBA Setup Utility.
+Refer to Real Time Clock for further information.